 Front Desk, (919) 688-7101 ext 600

 Beatriz is from a large family with Mexican heritage – Guanajuato to be specific!
 As she was in high school, she frequently thought about how she could someday work to help others.
 Currently, Beatriz is studying at Alamance Community College to become a social worker.
 She loves working at El Futuro because even though she is still in school she can still work somewhere she can help people every day!

 Psychiatrist and Executive Director, (919) 688-7101 ext 604

-Luke Smith was raised in Arkansas and moved to North Carolina for psychiatry residency training in child and adult psychiatry.
+Luke Smith was raised in Arkansas and moved to North Carolina for training in child and adult psychiatry.
 After volunteering in the community and perceiving a great need for Spanish language services, Dr. Smith mobilized the community to create El Futuro.
 He is the Executive Director and Medical Director, and provides psychiatric care to both children and adults.
 Each year, he and his staff provide services to more than 1,500 children and families who come for help.
 He is double board certified in both adult psychiatry and in child and adolescent psychiatry.
 He recently was a part of the North Carolina Institute of Medicine Task Force on Mental Health and Substance Abuse.
 In addition to being active with direct services and shaping policy at the local and state level, Dr. Smith leads the organization in research efforts through projects funded by the NIMH and PCORI with a focus on creating evidence based practices that are especially targeted to help the North Carolina Latino Community.

 Karla Siu, MSW, LCSW